vindarel/lisp-journey/content/pythonVSlisp.md

 WSGI web server (gunicorn),…

 *Deployment in CL*: build your binary, send it to the server, run it.
 Configure nginx eventually.
-We can even compile and include assets into the image (see [Rock](https://github.com/eudoxia0/rock)).
+We can compile and include assets into the image (see [Rock](https://github.com/eudoxia0/rock)).

 # Performance